mb6ockatf/cities-and-numbers/README.md

  - There is the main code in the main.py file.

 To start the program you need to run main.py file with a Python interpreter.
-You can write to the developer using email: bigproject404@yandex.ru
+You can contact me using email: bigproject404@yandex.ru

 I'd be glad to get any feedback or development ideas.